 Green hydrogen has been around for a while, but due to its cost hasn’t been a commercially viable solution until recently.
 However, in a recent Government announcement in November 2020, the Prime Minister unveiled plans to generate 5GW of ‘green’, low carbon hydrogen to power 1.5 million homes by 2030.

 Currently, grey hydrogen is used to power households and businesses across the country, which is produced using natural gas.
-The government is looking to reduce the use of natural gas and switch over to more renewable energy solutions.
-This is a long term solution, that has £500 million pledged by the Government behind it, however we can expect to start to see the emergence of it in 2021, with a lot of energy companies looking to implement it as soon as possible in order to reach climate change targets.
+The government is looking to reduce the use of natural gas and switch over to more renewable sources.
+This is a long term solution, that has £500 million pledged by the Government behind it, however we can expect to start to see the emergence of it in 2021, with a lot of energy suppliers looking to implement it as soon as possible in order to reach climate change targets.

 Increase in the use of renewables